 However, if the photos/videos belong to an employer, then with the introduction of the General Data Protection Regulation on the 25 May 2018, it is important to remember that an individual has the ”right to be forgotten” and can request that any photos/videos in the employer’s possession are permanently deleted or removed.

-Generally, Christmas parties should be an opportunity for employees to let their hair down and relax in a more social setting.
-It should not be forgotten, however, that what happens at the Christmas party does not always stay at the Christmas party.
+Generally, virtual Christmas parties can be an opportunity for employees to let their hair down and relax; However, it should not be forgotten that what happens at a virtual Christmas party does not always stay at the party.

 DOs for Employers